yayahjb/neartree/trunk/NearTree/README_NearTree.txt

         tClosest is returned as the vector of objects that were found within a radius dRadius of the probe point
-        t is the probe point, used to search in the group of points Insert'ed return value is the number of objects found within the search radius
+        t is the probe point, used to search in the group of points Insert'ed return value is the count of the number of points found within the search radius

      T InSphere ( const double& dRadius,  const T& t ) dRadius is the radius within which to search; make it very large if you want to